Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

-Considering that the common knowledge in the MEM is not entirely applicable to TEM, it is necessary to filter out irrelevant knowledge.
-This helps to ensure that the resulting common knowledge is truly useful for the target domain.
-To achieve this, we use an adaptive gating structure (such as GLU~\cite{dauphin2017language}) when plugging the knowledge vector from MEM.
-This gating structure helps to filter out irrelevant knowledge and allows us to combine the filtered common knowledge with the vectors from TEM.
-For example, the user-entity interaction vector has a gate denoted as $f_{cross\_gate}$, and the formula for this gate is as follows.
+Considering that the knowledge vectors in the MEM is not entirely applicable to TEM, it is necessary to filter out irrelevant knowledge.
+This helps to ensure that the resulting knowledge vectors are truly useful for the target domain.
+To achieve this, we use an adaptive gating structure (such as GLU~\cite{dauphin2017language}) when plugging the knowledge vectors from MEM.
+For example, the user-entity cross knowledge vector has a gate denoted as $f_{cross\_gate}$, after receiving knowledge from the MEM, we get the final user-entity cross vector for the TEM, and the formulas are as follows,